Kristina01111000/Drws_site/README.md

 Fourissimo club about applying the four elements to the lives and interests
 - maybe something about vitamins?

-think of names for the commenters, so mine, mommys, maybe tom and andrea?? should i make more than 4?
-- need to change the background color of the commetns, it looks messy
+- need to change the background color of the comments, it looks messy

 put this in the fourissimo group page, use growing holistically staff: